Judi Farr

-Judith Mary Stuart Farr (5 October 1938 – 30 June 2023), also credited as Judy Farr, was an Australian actress of theatre, film and television, with a career spanning some seven decades, she was best known for several situation comedy roles on Australian television.
-Farr also appeared in Australian films such as December Boys and Walking on Water, for which she won an AFI award.
+Judith Mary Stuart Farr (5 October 1938 – 30 June 2023), also credited as Judy Farr, was an Australian actress of theatre, film and television, with a career spanning some seven decades, she was best known locally for several situation comedy roles starting from the early 1960s to the early 1980s, in the early days of Australian television.

+She later had small roles in the internationally successful drama series Please Like Me (2013) and A Place to Call Home (2013–2015).

+Farr also appeared in Australian films such as Walking on Water, for which she won an AFI award and December Boys.

 Early life

-Born in Cairns in 1938, Farr was the first born child of Phyllis and Herbert 'Bert' Farr.
+Farr was born in Cairns, Queensland in 1938, and was the first born child of Phyllis and Herbert 'Bert' Farr.
 Her father's death in Borneo during World War 2 prompted her mother to move the family to Bondi, Sydney, where Judi and her brother Michael, grew up by the beach in their grandmother’s unit.

 At the age of nine Farr won an elocution competition, reciting William Shakespeare at Sydney Town Hall.
 She studied ballet for 10 years, quitting in her teen years.
 She attended Holy Cross School in Woollahra.

-Farr enrolled in drama school for 3 months and soon after, joined The Colony Players, an amateur Sydney theatre group, and acted in Phillip Street Theatre satirical revues.
-At age 19, she had her lucky break at Genesian Theatre in The Skin of Our Teeth.
+Farr enrolled in drama school for 3 months and soon after, joined The Colony Players, an amateur Sydney theatre group, and acted in satirical revues at the Phillip Street Theatre.
+At age 19, she had her lucky break at the Genesian Theatre in The Skin of Our Teeth.

 Career

 Television

 Farr made her television debut in a 1962 live broadcast of The Taming of the Shrew on ABC TV.

-Farr became well known for her role of Rita in the situation comedy My Name's McGooley, What's Yours?
+Farr became well known for her role of Rita Stiller in the situation comedy My Name's McGooley, What's Yours?
 (1967–1968).
 She continued to play the character in that show's short-lived sequel series Rita and Wally in 1968.

-Later she played a similarly high-profile regular role in a successful sitcom, portraying dizzy wife Thelma in Kingswood Country starting in 1980.
+Later she played a similarly high-profile regular role in a successful sitcom, portraying dizzy wife Thelma Bullpitt in Kingswood Country starting in 1980.
 She left the series in 1982, and in the script Thelma was sent off on a world cruise.
 She later sent word she would not be returning to her husband and Farr did not return to the series.

 Aside from these roles Farr had a long and busy career acting in dramatic roles in film and theatre, and television.
 She had guest roles in drama series, television movies and miniseries.
-Television roles of the 1970s included guest spots on dramas including the Crawford Productions police shows, and a recurring role in soap opera Number 96 in 1974 and 1975, playing in comedy storylines.
+Television roles of the 1970s included guest spots on dramas including the Crawford Productions police shows, and a recurring role in soap opera Number 96 in 1974 and 1975, as April Bullock playing in comedy storylines.
 Later guest appearances include roles in A Country Practice, All Saints and CrashBurn.

 Farr was also known for playing Aunt Peg in Please Like Me.